Lele Nairne

 Lele Nairne (born 29 September 1997) is an English international judoka.
 She has represented England at the Commonwealth Games.

 Biography

 Nairne won the 2018 European U23 silver.
 In 2022, she was selected for the 2022 Commonwealth Games in Birmingham as a replacement for the injured Lucy Renshall.
 She competed in the women's -57 kg category, reaching the semi-finals and just missing out on a medal after losing in the repechage bronze medal match.

 In 2023, she won the -57 kg title at the British Judo Championships.

+Personal life

+Her brother Ethan Nairne is also an international judoka with the pair later training at the Bradley Stoke Judo Club in Bristol, under coach Pete Douglas.